parsifal-47/sisal-is/overview.md

 ## Type casting
 Types are converted with the following polymorphic functions:

-- `integer` -- converts other primitive types and string to integer
+- `integer` -- converts other primitive types and string to integer.
-- `double` -- converts other primitive types and string to double
+- `double` -- converts other primitive types and string to double.
-- `string` -- converts primitive types to string
+- `string` -- converts primitive types to string.
+- `stream` -- converts array to stream.

 ## Range generators